Treblle/treblle-node/README.md

 That's it.
 Your API requests and responses are now being sent to your Treblle project.
 Just by adding that line of code you get features like: auto-documentation, real-time request/response monitoring, error tracking and so much more.

 ## Support
-If you have problems adding, installing or using Treblle feel free to reach out via <https://treblle.com> or contact vedran@flip.hr and we will make sure to do a FREE integration for you.
+If you have problems of any kind feel free to reach out via <https://treblle.com> or email vedran@treblle.com and we'll do our best to help you out.

 ## License
-Copyright 2020, Treblle.
+Copyright 2021, Treblle Limited.
 Licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php